TI-Planet/ShoutBot/README.md

 For setting up the bot, you need :

--   A discord bot
+-   A Discord bot
--   A tiplanet account
+-   A TI-Planet account
--   A webhook in your shoutbox discord channel
+-   A webhook in your shoutbox Discord channel

 In `config.json` you will find every common settings that are not private.

-In `.env` you will find settings that are private such as your Discord bot token, your wehbook id and token, or your tiplanet account.
+In `.env` you will find settings that are private such as your Discord bot token, your wehbook id and token, or your TI-Planet account.

 ### Usage